dgibbs64/ansible-role-qemu_guest_agent/README.md

 # qemu_guest_agent

-An [Ansible](https://www.ansible.com) role that installs qemu-guest-agent when running a qemu virtual machine.
+An [Ansible](https://www.ansible.com) role that installs qemu-guest-agent on Linux when running a qemu virtual machine.

+QEMU (Quick EMUlator) is a free and open-source emulator and virtualization software.
+Used by many popular virtualisation platforms such as [Proxmox](https://www.proxmox.com/en/), [VirtualBox](https://www.virtualbox.org/), [KVM](https://www.linux-kvm.org/page/Main_Page), [Xen](https://xenproject.org/), [OpenStack](https://www.openstack.org/) and more.

+The `qemu-guest-agent` is a helper daemon, which is installed on the guest (virtual machine).
+It is used to exchange information between the host and guest, and to execute commands in the guest.

 Packages installed: